- Plan Ahead

 - About Us

-Funeral homes in Kent, WA are there to help families create final services for their loved ones when someone passes on.
+Funeral homes in Tacoma, WA are there to help families create final services for their loved ones when someone passes on.
 They are also there to help dole out advice to people who aren’t sure what to do around those services.
 It can feel hard enough to go to a service to honor someone who passed on without being nervous over what you should and shouldn’t do.
 Here are a few things to remember so you can fit in and pay your respects in the right manner.